nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## Glossary
-1. Prefix - An affix that placed before the field to indicate the type of field.
+1. Prefix - An affix that placed before the field to indicate the type of field
+   * Examples: c/ r/ s/ from/